QilongZhang/srswiki/v2_EN_Streamer.md

 # the streamer cast stream from other protocol to SRS over RTMP.
 # @see https://github.com/simple-rtmp-server/srs/tree/develop#stream-architecture
 stream_caster {
-    # whether stream caster is enabled.
-    # default: off
     enabled         on;
-    # the caster type of stream, the casters:
-    #       mpegts_over_udp, MPEG-TS over UDP caster.
     caster          mpegts_over_udp;
-    # the output rtmp url.
-    # for example, rtmp://127.0.0.1/live/livestream.
     output          rtmp://127.0.0.1/live/livestream;
-    # the listen port for stream caster.
-    # for caster:
-    #       mpegts_over_udp, listen at udp port.
     listen          1935;
 }
 ```